On-Site Training Topic Details

 Auditing for Internal Fraud

-As an auditor practicing today, you have to be concerned with more than compliance with accounting rules.
-Today, finding fraud is your responsibility too.
+As an auditor, finding fraud is part of your professional responsibility.
 Auditing for Internal Fraud will help you develop and sharpen your existing skills and teach you the techniques necessary for effective fraud detection.
-Over the two-day course, you will learn the fundamentals of auditing for fraud with a special emphasis on understanding the common schemes, legal elements, detection techniques and methods of preventing occupational fraud.
-Position yourself as a knowledgeable resource and find more fraud!
+During the two-day course, you will explore the challenges that auditors traditionally face in identifying fraud and learn the fundamentals of auditing for fraud, with an emphasis on understanding the common schemes, detection techniques and methods of preventing occupational fraud.

 Who Should Attend: